Generative Data Augmentation for Object Point Cloud Segmentation

 \section{Introduction}

-In the past decade, 3D computer vision has made astonishing progress thanks to the advent of deep learning.
-One of the keys to this success lies in the abundance of annotated data.
-Compared with the annotation for 2D semantic segmentation, the annotation for 3D semantic segmentation is particularly time-consuming and laborious.
+Deep learning has achieved remarkable progress across many domains~\cite{huang2025lpcg, zhu2023ipcc, zhu2024multi, zhu2025sealion, zhu2025spiral}, largely driven by the availability of large-scale annotated datasets.
+However, in 3D computer vision, creating semantic segmentation annotations remains costly and time-consuming.
 A straightforward way to get more annotated data is to perform traditional data augmentation (TDA), which employs basic geometric transformations, like random rescaling, rotation, flipping, jittering, etc., on already labeled data.
 However, this is not very useful since the variety of 3D shapes stayed small.
 Other approaches focused on extracting helpful information from samples with and without semantic segmentation annotations~\citep{jiang2021guided, hu2022sqn, cheng2021sspc, chen2019bae, di2023shapemaker, wang2020few, chen2021shape}.
 These methods can be broadly classified into semi-supervised learning~\citep{jiang2021guided, wang2020few}, weakly-supervised learning~\citep{hu2022sqn, cheng2021sspc}, and self-supervised learning~\citep{chen2019bae, chen2021shape, recon, pointcmae}.
 The semi-supervised method refers to annotating only a subset of samples, such as selecting 5\% to 10\% of available 3D objects, and training models on both labeled and unlabeled data.
 Weakly-supervised methods denote those that annotate only a small number of points in each object or scene, with the most extreme case being the annotation of just one point per part, i.e., ``one part, one click".
 The self-supervised method initially pretrains the segmentation model on unannotated point clouds, followed by fine-tuning on a few annotated samples.